abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 somebody needs support, then skillful speech is appropriately encouraged.
 Nevertheless, we must watch the underlying impulse or mood in the mind that serves as the basis for speech.
-It’s important to be careful with our speech because people are sensitive and regrets can arise when others are hurt through the use of wrong speech.
+It’s important to be careful with our speech because people are sensitive, and regrets can arise when others are hurt through the use of wrong speech.
 The Mettā Sutta suggests that we be not only straightforward in speech, but gentle as well.
 Even if our speech is true, we must be mindful of the impact